the-new-developers/jens-cool-guy-git-workshop/README.md

 This will serve as a reference for you while we complete the workshop.
 If you wish to use a command prompt or terminal window for your all your Git commands, they are outlined as we go along.

 1. Ensure you've completed all the prerequisites above (installing Git, setting up a GitHub account, etc.)
+2. Fork the repository onto your own account.
-2. Open up your GitHub Desktop application or your terminal window.
+3. Open up your GitHub Desktop application or your terminal window.
-3. Clone the repository into an empty folder on your computer.
+5. Clone the repository into an empty folder on your computer.
    - `git clone https://github.com/the-new-developers/jens-cool-guy-git-workshop.git`
-4. Open the folder in the code editor of your choice.
-You are examining the `main` branch.
+6. Open the folder in the code editor of your choice.
+You are examining your very own `main` branch.
 Also take this opportunity to open `index.html` in your browser.
 This is what we will be adding to.
-5. Before making any changes, create a new branch.
+7. If we were working with a local branch, we could create a new branch and switch to it like this:
    - `git branch jens-new-cool-guy-branch`
-6. Switch to the branch you just created.
-   - `git checkout jens-new-cool-guy-branch`
+   - `git checkout jens-new-cool-guy-branch` **Instead, we're going to edit right in our own personal `main` branch.**
-7. Create a new HTML file in the `pages/` folder of the repository, give it a unique name, and make whatever changes you like.
+9. Create a new HTML file in the `pages/` folder of the repository, give it a unique name, and make whatever changes you like.
-8. Add the files to your upcoming commit (this is called 'staging').
+10. Add the files to your upcoming commit (this is called 'staging').
    - `git add -A`
-9. Add a message to your commit.
+11. Add a message to your commit.
    - `git commit -m "Do a groovy thing"`
-10. Push your shiny new branch to the repository.
+12. Push your shiny new branch to the repository.
     - `git push -u origin jens-new-cool-guy-branch`
     - The `-u` in this command stands for "upstream," which establishes the initial connection between your local copy and GitHub.
+13. Return to GitHub and your forked repository.
+14. Click the "Pull Request" button.
+15. Add any additional information and press "Create Pull Request."
-11. Wait for the showrunner (that's me) to merge your changes.
+16. Wait for the codemeisters to merge your changes.
 While you wait, why not check out [all the open source projects](https://github.com/explore) you'll be able to contribute to with your new skills?
-12. When the changes are merged, issues are resolved, and commits are finished, switch back to the main branch.
+17. When the changes are merged, issues are resolved, and commits are finished, watch as we switch back to the main branch.
     - `git checkout main`
-13. Preview all the new changes that were done to the code and its branches since you last checked out the code.
-    - `git fetch`
-14. Pull the changes that exist on GitHub into your local copy of the repository.
+19. We'll pull the changes that exist on GitHub into our local copy of the workshop repository.
     - `git pull`
-15. Open your code editor to look at the new changes.
+20. Open our code editor to look at the new changes.

 ## References